 It’s an island in the southern Caribbean Sea, just north of the coast of Venezuela.
 Aruba is so close to Venezuela that on a clear day you can actually see a part of the mainland.
 The island is divided into different districts: Oranjestad (Capital), Noord, Paradera, Savaneta, Santa Cruz, Pos Chiquito and San Nicolas.
 From the northwestern tip to the other side of the island is about 20 miles (and at its widest point it’s nearly 6 miles wide).

 Aruba is a small island, but it has one of the most ethnically diverse populations in the world.
 There’s over 90 nationalities represented here.
 Because of this strong influence by different countries, locals are fluent in at least 4 languages (or more): Dutch, Spanish, English and Papiamento (native language).

 Top things to do in Aruba, Caribbean

 The island is not big, but it’s impossible to really see and do everything in one day.
-To make the most of your day on the island start exploring as early as possible.
+To make the most of your day on the island, start exploring as early as possible.
 Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Aruba.
+These are the top sights and things to do during your one day in Aruba.

 The downtown area is dotted with colorful buildings, flea markets, shopping malls, museums, jewelry shops, bars, and restaurants.

-Hop on one of the new streetcars that loops the main street and journey through the hottest spots in the main street (all rides are free).
+Hop on one of the new streetcars that loop the main street and journey through the hottest spots in the main street (all rides are free).